godaddy/out-of-band-cache/README.md

 - `maxAge`: The duration, in milliseconds, before a cached item expires
 - `maxStaleness`: (Optional) The duration, in milliseconds, in which expired cache items are still served.
 Defaults to 0, meaning never serve data past expiration.
 Can also be set to `Infinity`, meaning always give at least a cached version.
+- `maxMemoryItems`: (Optional) Discards the least recently used items from memory when storing items past this maximum.
 - `fsCachePath`: (Optional) file path to create a file-system based cache
 - `shouldCache`: (Optional) a function to determine whether or not you will cache a found item